mikefieldmay/CV/README.md

 I bring a high level of positivity and enthusiasm to any new challenge that I face.
 I can quickly break down a problem into its constituent parts and I love the satisfaction of ironing out difficult bugs.

-I want a job in which I can continue to learn and grow my skills as a software engineer using the best practices I've learnt at Maker.
+I want a job in which I can continue to learn and grow my skills as a software engineer using the best practices I've learnt at Makers.

 ## <a name="skills">Skills</a>